ADHD TestClinical Diagnostics

-Promises provides psychological testing for ADHD in adults.
+Promises also conducts psychological testing for ADHD in adults.

 ADHD has a biological basis, and genetics can also play a role; a child is much more likely to develop ADHD if either of their parents have the disorder.
 ADHD in children is usually more severe in its symptoms and tends toward hyperactivity.
 ADHD in children can lead to poorer than expected results in their education and social development.
-Promises’ professional child psychologists carry out ADHD spectrum testing and treatment.
+Promises’ professional child psychologists are well-versed in ADHD spectrum testing, and treatment.

-If you suspect your child has ADHD it is best to seek professional assessment and treatment.
+If you suspect your child has ADHD you should consult a professional clinician to diagnose them.